zzyql/Simple-Breakout-game/README.md

 # Simple-Breakout-game
-A simple breakout game, practice JavaScript.
-Follow a Online Tutorial
+A simple breakout game.
+Practice JavaScript by following an online video tutorial.